 Cameroon

 International Medical Corps began working in Cameroon in 2008 in response to an influx of refugees from the Central African Republic (CAR) along Cameroon’s eastern border.
-Today, Cameroon hosts more than 579,000 internally displaced persons (IDPs) and refugees.
-The Northwest and Southwest regions together host nearly 650,000 IDPs.
+Today, Cameroon hosts more than 579,000 internally displaced persons and refugees.

-International Medical Corps is working in refugee camps—in Adamawa, East, Far North, North and Northwest—and with some of the most vulnerable populations in Cameroon to implement health programs that include disease surveillance, nutrition activities, gender-based violence (GBV) prevention and response, mental health and psychosocial support (MHPSS) and child protection.
+International Medical Corps is working in refugee camps—in Adamawa, East, Far North, North and Northwest—and with some of the most vulnerable populations in Cameroon to implement health programs that include disease surveillance, nutrition activities, prevention and treatment of violence against women and girls, mental health and psychosocial support (MHPSS) and child protection.

 27.9 million